 John Gorton Building Carpark Upgrade artist's aerial view

 John Gorton Building Carpark Upgrade - General arrangement plan without trees

 John Gorton Building Carpark Upgrade - General arrangement plan showing all trees

 The first stage of the Upgrade included the removal of 55 mature trees from within the car park.
 Many of these trees were in poor condition or had been adversely impacted by previous car park configurations.

 The upgraded car park will include the replacement of 36 new trees.
 Replacement tree species include plane, oak and pear trees, carefully selected for their appropriateness to the existing Parliamentary Zone landscape structure.
 The replacement trees are being planted in improved soil conditions to promote healthy growth and be located in areas which offer better shade over time.
 The replacement oak trees to the north of the site are being grown from seed stock taken from the John Gorton Building car park.

 Temporary parking arrangements

-Please refer to the Road Closure Notices web page for updates on closures pertaining to the Upgrade and waterproof membrane replacement and associated works.
+Please refer to the Media Centre or updates on closures pertaining to the Upgrade and waterproof membrane replacement and associated works.

 Car parking will still be temporarily displaced and rearranged around the John Gorton Building during the works.
 Local alternate parking is available in the car park located between Dorothy Tangney Place and Kings Avenue (please refer to the Tempoary Carpark Arrangements map below).
 Motorists are encouraged to use alternate parking areas but may choose to park elsewhere.